 - Gender Inclusion: All people, regardless of gender, are fully included in our minyanim and play active roles in services and teaching.

 - Lay Participation: Our rabbi presides over services, and congregants serve alongside him as shlichei tzibbur (prayer leaders) and leyners (readers) of Torah and Haftarah.

 friday night services

-Throughout each month, we alternate Friday night services between a songful Jerusalem-style minyan starting biz'man (at candlelighting time and inclusive of a mincha service) and Kabbalat Shabbat led by the young professionals of Chai starting between 6-7 pm, depending on the time of year.
-One Chai-led service each month is followed by a communal dinner, and the other typically involves a light oneg.
+On Friday nights, we host a songful Jerusalem-style minyan starting biz'man (at candlelighting time and inclusive of a mincha service).
 We also periodically host kid-friendly services either through a Tot Shabbat program for ages 0-4, or through a more traditional family service followed by a dinner.
 Please check our homepage each week for specific details on which services are offered and the starting times.

 shabbat morning services

 Shabbat morning services begin at 9:30 AM year-round and are often followed by kiddush lunch, sponsored by our community members.
 Interested in lending your talents to our davening?
 Contact Michael to lead services or read Torah, and Barbara to read Haftarah.

 Our children's minyanim meet nearly every Shabbat morning at 11:00 AM, with groups for children ages 0-5 and 6-12.
 We also host Friday night services at kid-friendly times, followed by dinner, as well as children's holiday programming throughout the year.